Aris Damianidis: Club career

-In 1980 after his contract with AEK was expired, he signed at Olympiacos for two seasons, winning as many league titles and a Cup, while also achieving his second domestic double in 1981.
+On 1 August 1980 he moved to Olympiacos, where he played for two seasons.
+There he won another league titles and a Cup, while also achieving his second domestic double in 1981.

 In 1982 he returned to his beloved Egaleo and played for two seasons.
 In 1984 he played second division side, Proodeftiki for a year, before retiring at AE Nikaia in 1986, where he played in the fourth division of the country.